npip99/windows-games/README.md

 # Creating your own game.tar.gz

+In `~/windows_games/setups/YOUR_GAME`, you must do the following:
+- Add all of your desired installation files in the folder, however you desire
+- Add a `./setup.sh` for the sequence of commands needed to install the game
+- Add a`./start.sh` script that runs the program itself.

-In `~/windows_games/setups/YOUR_GAME`, put all your desired installation files in it, and put a `./setup.sh` for the sequence of commands needed to install the game.
-That script will have the `$WINEPREFIX` variable, which can be used to copy local files from the installation directory, to the wine directory.
-Additionally, you must add a `./start.sh` that runs the program itself.
-You can then serve it from whatever file distribution method you desire.
+The `setup.sh` script will have the `$WINEPREFIX` variable passed into it, which can be used to copy local files from the installation directory, to the wine directory.
+The current working directory of `setup.sh`, will be the installation directory with all local files available.

+The `./start.sh` script will be have the current working directory of the `$WINEPREFIX` directory itself (And will still have that environment variable passed into it).

+In order to save your custom setup into a tar.gz, run `./save.sh YOUR_GAME`, and your tar.gz can then be found in `~/windows_games/saved_setups`.
+You can then serve that tar.gz from whatever file distribution method you desire.
 Other users may then use `./download.sh` to download it.
 NOTE: Do ensure that you follow all trademark and copyright laws for whatever files you choose to distribute.
-I obviously hold no responsibility for what you choose to distribute on the internet, or what you choose to download.
+I obviously hold no responsibility for what you choose to distribute on the internet, or what you choose to download from the internet.